-In the Layer Control list box, select the Center Layer.
-When you add the center marks to the drawing, they will be green.
+Select the Center Layer from the Layer Control list box.
+Now when you add center marks to the drawing they will reside on the Center layer.
 You need to place center marks inside the four 7.0 circles and inside the loop detail in the front view.
-Select the Center Mark tool on the Dimensions panel under the annotate tab.
+Select the Center Mark tool on the Dimensions panel under the Annotate tab.
 The mouse arrow will turn into a pick box.
 Select the 7.0 circle on the lower left corner of the part (Figure 11.02).
 A green center mark will appear inside the circle.
-Press ENTER to repeat the command for each of the circles.
+Hit ENTER to repeat the command for each of the circles.
 Lastly, select the circle on the loop detail.
-You will have five
+You will have five center marks on the drawing when finished.

-Figure 11.02- Center marks on the bracket problem
+Figure 11.02 - Center marks on the bracket problem